nlasheras/aoc-2023/README.md

 ### Day 9

 Today's puzzle was pretty easy to implement in Rust.
 The small research I did for this was to figure out what was the best way to concatenate two vectors.
 For the part 2 I refactored the solution to return the whole array, but since in the end only one value matter I could have probably ignored that.

+### Day 10

+This one was tricky!
+First part was pretty easy since it was just finding the shortest path for every point of the loop (even though we were interested in the longest one).
+Part 2 I had to research a bit until I found about the *even-odd rule* which seemed to work for the example and the input.